Table of Contents

 7. Tax Accountant Resume Example

-If you’re thinking about using a functional or hybrid resume, there’s a number of ways how to play with the order of sections and list your skills in different places on your resume.
+If you’re thinking about using a functional or hybrid resume, there are a number of ways how to play with the order of sections and list your skills in different places on your resume.

 One of them is to relabel your skills as areas of excellence and place them on the top to your profile summary.
 This way you’ll be able to say much more about your transferrable skills and situations where you typically use them.